galbus/examples-wordpress/README.md

-# Examples: Wordpress
+# Wordpress Starter

-My typical approach to Wordpress plugin and theme development, as a Dockerised Wordpress application.
+A Dockerised Wordpress application with a starter plugin and theme.

 ## Quickstart